01 of 09

 Bols Genever Cocktails

 Bols is fun to play with in cocktails, especially the classics.
 Its hybrid feel gives each drink a new spin, so try it in a gin daisy and other old-fashioned cocktails.
 You can even use it as a substitute in many whiskey cocktails.

 There's some interesting tastes to be found in modern drink recipes as well.
 The aura in me is one that is sure to tickle your taste buds, pairing Bols with elderflower, honey, pink pepper, and cardamom.
 The egg white gives it a vintage feel.

 Also, for winter celebrations, the hot Bols Genever punch is sure to be a hit.
 It's like genever toddy for a crowd.Continue to 9 of 9 below.

 Hayman's Old Tom Gin

-The story of Old Tom Gin is complicated and it dates back to the 1700's when almost any English gin was called 'Old Tom.'
+The story of Old Tom Gin is complicated and it dates back to the 1700s when almost any English gin was called "Old Tom."
 Like genever, this old style of gin was sweetened to mask the impurities created by the distillation process of the day.
 It is significantly softer than the London dry gins that eventually took over the market.

-More Gin From Hayman's
+More Hayman's Gins

-Hayman's Old Tom Gin
+Hayman's Old Tom Gin Cocktails